 Outside of the clinic you can find Rosa weightlifting, playing basketball, shopping, and spending time with her loved ones.

-Dr. Phillip Higgins, PT, DPT, SCS, received his Doctorate of Physical Therapy from New York University.
-He is a board-certified clinical specialist in sports rehabilitation (SCS).
-After completing his Doctorate, Phillip worked at a private sports rehabilitation clinic in New York City.
-He then joined the University of Washington Sports Medicine Center at Husky Stadium in 2014, where he worked extensively with the UW community, as well as high school, collegiate, and professional athletes.
-Phillip has experience working with Olympic Hopefuls, as well as professional players from the NHL, MLB, NBA, NFL, and NWSL.
-He is also a certified Titleist Performance Institute Level 3 Medical Professional; by understanding how the human body functions relative to an individual’s golf swing, Phillip is able to diagnose and rehabilitate golfers of all abilities.
+Dr. Phillip Higgins is a board-certified clinical specialist in sports rehabilitation (SCS) and holds a Doctorate in Physical Therapy from New York University.
+After starting his career at a private sports rehabilitation clinic in New York City, Phillip joined the University of Washington Sports Medicine Center at Husky Stadium in 2014.
+There, he worked extensively with the UW community, as well as high school, collegiate, and professional athletes, including Olympic hopefuls and professional players from the NHL, MLB, NBA, NFL, and NWSL.
+As a certified Titleist Performance Institute Level 3 Medical Professional, Phillip specializes in diagnosing and rehabilitating golfers of all abilities by understanding the biomechanics of the golf swing.
+In addition to his work at Bespoke Physical Therapy, he serves as an assistant coach and leads athletic performance and rehab for the University of Washington Men's Club Ice Hockey team.
+Outside of the clinic, Phillip enjoys playing golf and hockey